holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 4.1.5 Implicit Expectations Hold No Weight

-The complete set of expectations and constraints that you must align with while executing in a Role of the Organization are defined in this Constitution, and in the Governance that results from it.
-No other former expectations or constraints carry any weight or authority, unless a Circle’s Governance explicitly empowers them, or they come from a basic obligation or contractual agreement you personally have to or with the Organization.
+All of your responsibilities and constraints as a Partner of the Organization are defined in this Constitution, and in the Governance that results from it.
+No former or implicit expectations or constraints carry any weight or authority, unless a Circle’s Governance explicitly empowers them, or they come from a basic obligation or contractual agreement you personally have to or with the Organization.

 ### 4.2 Tactical Meetings

-The Secretary of a Circle must schedule regular **_“Tactical Meetings”_** to facilitate the Circle’s operations.
-The Facilitator must preside over Tactical Meetings in alignment with the following rules and any relevant Policies of the Circle.
+The Secretary of a Circle is responsible for scheduling regular **_“Tactical Meetings”_** to facilitate the Circle’s operations.
+The Facilitator is responsible for presiding over Tactical Meetings in alignment with the following rules and any relevant Policies of the Circle.

 #### 4.2.1 Focus & Intent